 Dear Mr. Pradeep,

-Senior members has posted their best suggestions.
+Senior members have posted their best suggestions.

 There is nothing as such LEGAL or ILLEGAL.